sundeepbassi/djangopetblog/README.md

 ### Future Features

+For future features:

-- For future features, it would be good to give users the ability to send photos of their pets.
+- It would be good to give users the ability to send photos of their pets.

+- Allow users to create their own blog posts (currently can only create blog posts via admin panel)

+- A contact page for people to contact the site owner (admin)

 ## Technologies Used